Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Results

 We first use $\SI{5}{ns}$ MD simulations and a single-task GCN to explore polymers in the search space.
 To reduce computational cost, we only simulate each polymer once and employ GCN to reduce the random errors in the simulation.
 We perform 300 simulations in each iteration, 150 on randomly sampled polymers and 150 on best polymers predicted by GCN, which balances the exploration and exploitation.
 As shown in Fig. \ref{fig:exploration}(b), the conductivities of the top 50 polymers gradually increase as more polymers are explored with the iterative approach.
 But after 900 simulations, the average conductivity only increases slightly, indicating that we have achieved the best polymers in the 6247 search space based on $\SI{5}{ns}$ simulations.

 Due to the systematic differences between $\SI{5}{ns}$ and $\SI{50}{ns}$ simulations, we randomly sample 120 polymers from those 900 polymers (876 successful simulations) and perform additional $\SI{50}{ns}$ MD, in which 117 are successful.
 These data allow us to correct the systematic errors in $\SI{5}{ns}$ simulation using the multi-task model.
+We note that in previous sections we already use some data from the screening workflow to demontrate the model performance.
 In Fig. \ref{fig:exploration}(c), we use the multi-task model to predict the $\SI{50}{ns}$ and $\SI{5}{ns}$ conductivities of all 6247 polymers in the search space.
 As a result of the customized correction, the ordering of conductivity changes from $\SI{5}{ns}$ to $\SI{50}{ns}$ predictions.
 The Spearman's rank correlation coefficient between these two predictions is 0.852, indicating that the ordering change is small but significant.
 For the top 50 polymers from $\SI{5}{ns}$ predictions, only 37 remain in the top 50 based on $\SI{50}{ns}$ predictions.
 This ordering change shows that the correction of systematic errors help us to identify some polymers that might be disregarded if only 5 ns simulations are performed.

 To estimate the amount of acceleration we achieve, we compare the actual CPU hours used to the CPU hours that would be required if we performed one $\SI{50}{ns}$ MD simulations for each polymer.
 These simulations are run on NERSC Cori Haswell Compute Nodes and the CPU hours are estimated by averaging 100 simulations.
 In total, we use approximately 394,000 CPU hours for the MD simulations, with 33.2\% for sampling and relaxing amorphous structure, 28.6\% for $\SI{5}{ns}$ MD, and 38.2\% for $\SI{50}{ns}$ MD.
 The total cost only accounts for around 4.4\% and 0.51\% of the computation needed to simulate all the polymers from the 6247 search space and the 53362 candidate, respectively.
 Note that this conservative estimation assumes that only one $\SI{50}{ns}$ MD simulation is performed for each polymer for the brute-force screening.
 As shown in the previous section, our model has a true prediction error smaller than the random error from a $\SI{5}{ns}$ MD simulation.
 Although the random error from $\SI{50}{ns}$ simulation might be smaller, our model may have a larger acceleration due to the effect of random error reduction.